paperclip-rs/paperclip/book/actix-plugin.md

 [dependencies]
 actix-web = "2.0"
-# The "nightly" feature can be specified if you're using nightly compiler.
+# The "actix-nightly" feature can be specified if you're using nightly compiler.
 Even though
 # this plugin works smoothly with the nightly compiler, it also works in stable
-# channel (remove "nightly" feature in that case).
+# channel (remove "actix-nightly" feature in that case).
 There maybe compilation errors,
 # but those can be fixed.
 paperclip = { version = "0.4", features = ["actix-nightly"] }
 serde = "1.0"